Plant care and cultivation

 Ferns

 Perhaps the quintessential type of partial-shade plant, ferns are among the oldest extant plants in the world.
-Some species of fern date back to least 300 million years ago.
+Some species of fern date back at least 300 million years ago.
 They are very resistant and can occur in places where flowering plants will not survive, as long as there is semi-shade and humidity.
 They are associated as plants for partial shade because they thrive at the base of larger trees which provide them with filtered light.
+Ferns are not only robust but also versatile, often used in hanging baskets or as ground cover in shaded garden areas.

 The Best Partial-Shade Plants - Ferns